dmsc/fastbasic/manual.md

   This mode is the default on startup.

-Low level statements
+Low Level Statements
 --------------------

-Those are statements that directly modify memory.
-Use with care.
+These are statements that directly modify memory.
+Use with care!

 **Writes a 16bit number to memory**